 When should I call my healthcare provider?

-Call your healthcare provider right away if you have a fever and:
+Call your healthcare provider right away if anyone in your household has a fever and any of the following:

 - Swelling of the throat.